laminarmodes/myFlix-client/README.md

 ### Open browser and navigate to http://localhost:1234 and look for message

 ### run npm audit fix to fix security vulnerabilities

+To use the Ajax, install the Axios library with npm install axios --save

+When running into a package mismatch issue
+- delet package-lock.json
+- delete 'node_modules' folder
+run npm i

+or rm -rf node_modulles package-lock.json && npm i